syrusakbary/validate_email/README.rst

 py3-validate-email is a package for Python that check if an email is valid, properly formatted and really exists.

+This module is for Python 3.6 and above!

 INSTALLATION
 ============